 Link: Apply now for the Instacart Mastercard®

-Chase has just launched the Instacart Mastercard®, which is an intriguing no annual fee card from the grocery delivery service.
+Chase recently launched the Instacart Mastercard®, which is an intriguing no annual fee card from the grocery delivery service.
 While I don’t think it’s for everyone, it’s at least worth being aware of.
 Let’s cover some of the important details of the card.

 Instacart Mastercard no annual fee